King Rollo Films

-King Rollo Films Ltd, known as King Rollo Films, is a preschool animation production company established in 1978 by children's book author and illustrator David McKee that produces cartoons for children's television.
+King Rollo Films Limited, known as King Rollo Films, is a preschool animation production company established in 1978 by children's book author and illustrator David McKee that produces cartoons for children's television.
 Their studios are based in Honiton, England.

 History

 King Rollo Films is an independent animation studio led by Leo Nielsen.

 The studio won a BAFTA for Maisy, a BAFTA nomination for Humf and a Daytime EMMY Nomination for Mama Mirabelle's Home Movies.

 In 2004, the company split, with the Devon-based production arm and a rights-holding arm separating.